melisgl/journal/README.md

 Note that on the rerun, block `A` is not executed because external events are replayed simply by reproducing their outcome, in this case returning 2.
 See [Replaying the outcome][7991].
-Block `B`, on the other hand, was rerun because it had an [unexpected outcome][2fab] the first time around.
-This time it ran without error, a [data event][12c6] was triggered and `SYNC-FN` invoked.
+Block `B`, on the other hand, was rerun because it had an [unexpected outcome][d2c1] the first time around.
+This time it ran without error, a [data event][c015] was triggered, and `SYNC-FN` was invoked.

 If we were to invoke the now completed `RUN-WITH-DB` again, it would simply return 3 without ever invoking `SYNC-FN`: